 Christians in U.A.E. are asking us to pray for:

-The UAE is a federation of seven states, called Emirates, ruled by tribal chiefs called Sheiks or Emirs.
-There are archeological sites showing several population centers along the coast of the Arabian Gulf, including the UAE, dating to 2000 B.C.
+Historically, there are archeological sites showing several population centers along the coast of the Arabian Gulf, including the UAE, dating back to 2000 B.C.
 Islam came to this region within the first 50 years after Mohammed’s death in 632 AD.
-Once a center for piracy, it was known as the Pirate Coast before being subdued by British forces.
+Once a center for piracy, this area was known as the Pirate Coast before being subdued by British forces.
 It became a British protectorate in the 19th century and remained so until independence in 1971.